 Home

-Important: Always interpret ALT alongside AST, ALP, and bilirubin, and use the reference ranges printed on your own report.
-Discuss persistent or marked elevations with your clinician.
+Important: ALT results should always be interpreted alongside AST, ALP, and bilirubin.
+Use the reference ranges printed on your report and discuss persistent or marked elevations with your healthcare professional.

 What counts as “high” ALT?